-The Price Band and Offer Price have been determined by our Company and the Selling Shareholders in consultation with the BRLM, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and on the basis of quantitative and qualitative factors as described below.
-The face value of the Equity Shares is ₹ 10 each and the Offer Price is 17.5 the face value.
+The Price Band and Offer Price will be determined by our Company and the Selling Shareholders in consultation with the BRLM, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and on the basis of quantitative and qualitative factors as described below.
+The face value of the Equity Shares is \gtrless 10 each and the Offer Price is [•] times the face value at the lower end of the Price Band and [•] times the face value at the higher end of the Price Band.
 Investors should also refer to "Risk Factors", "Our Business", "Restated Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 19, 116, 172 and 231, respectively, to have an informed view before making an investment decision.